iambhagat92/calcuforme/LEGAL_PAGES_SUMMARY.md

 ## 🎉 Summary

-Your CalcuForMe website now has complete legal pages:
+Your Calculate For Me website now has complete legal pages:

 ✅ **About Us** - Build trust and tell your story
 ✅ **Privacy Policy** - Transparent data practices